tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Payments-API-Mexico.md

 #### Considerations
 * Two-step flows are only available for Mastercard and Visa.
+* For payments with Promotions, send the parameters `INSTALLMENTS_NUMBER` and `PROMOTION_ID` with the number of installments selected and the Id of the promotion.
+Refer to [Promotions API]({{< ref "Promotions.md" >}}) for more information.
-* For payments with Interest-free months (Meses Sin Intereses - MSI), send the parameters `transaction.monthsWithoutInterest.months` with the number of installments and `transaction.monthsWithoutInterest.bank` with the name of the issuer bank of the credit card.
-Refer to [MSI]({{< ref "Promotions.md" >}}) (also known as Promotions) for more information.
+* For payments with Months Without Interests (Meses Sin Intereses - MSI), send the parameters `transaction.monthsWithoutInterest.months` with the number of installments and `transaction.monthsWithoutInterest.bank` with the name of the issuer bank of the credit card.
+Refer to [MSI]({{< ref "Promotions.md#months-without-interest-msi---meses-sin-intereses" >}}) for more information.
 * The available banks for MSI are: BANAMEX, BANCO REGIONAL DE MONTERREY S.A, BANCOPPEL, BANCO AZTECA, SCOTIABANK, HSBC, INBURSA, BANCA MIFEL SA, BANCO MULTIVA, BAJIO, CI BANCO, Afirme, Banregio, Banjercito, Banorte, Famsa, Invex, Premium Card Liverpool, Santander, and Bancomer
-* When using MSI or apply installments, always display the phrase **"PAGOS DIFERIDOS"** during the payment process.
+* When using MSI, promotions or apply installments, always display the phrase **"PAGOS DIFERIDOS"** during the payment process.
 * When installments applied (fees assumed by the payer), display the original amount of the transaction, the total amount after the fees, the number of installments, and the amount per installment including the extra fee.
 * Promotions feature is only available for [one-step flows]({{< ref "Payments.md#payment-flows" >}}).
 * For payments with credit card tokens, include the parameters `transaction.creditCardTokenId` and `transaction.creditCard.securityCode` replacing the information of the credit card (if you process with security code).
 For more information, refer to [Tokenization API]({{< ref "Tokenization-API.md" >}}).